-By the time Mombasa Memorial Cathedral was consecrated on May 31st 1905, it had cost well above £4,400 to put up so that today we can celebrate over a century of Christianity and the day Arabs met the English in a magnificent piece of architecture.
+At the time of its consecration on May 31st 1905, Mombasa Memorial Cathedral had cost about £4,400.
+So today we can celebrate over a century of Christianity and the day Arabs met the English in a magnificent piece of architecture.

 The cathedral is located on Nkrumah Road, opposite DHL offices.
 Sunday hours of mass are as follows:

 - Holy Communion service: 07:00 AM – 08:00 AM